ericrogler/Green-Book/Z021_Design_Systems_EdTech.md

 The recipe, or design pattern alone, will get you most of the way through.

-*Most* of the way.
+*Most of the way.*

 What may stop you are additional variables, such as elevation affecting baking time or substituting ingredients.
-They may be a non-issue at best or a show-stopper (the bad kind) at worst.
-If you understand the pattern well enough and its underlaying mechanics, or *why* a recipe uses the ingredients it says, then you can also recognize where issues arise and what/how to adjust the recipe to still bake your cake.
+They're a non-issue at best or a show-stopper (the bad kind) at worst.
+If you understand the pattern well enough and its underlaying mechanics, or *why* a recipe uses specific ingredients in specific ways, then you can also recognize where issues arise and what/how to adjust the recipe to still bake your cake.

+When all is said and done, someone eating your cake evaluates based on the end result; taste, texture, appearance, etc. It could have the best process of all time, but that process doesn't mean anything if the cake tastes bad.
+This is why you want simplicity whenever possible because it saves you time and headaches, plus your consumer likely remembers the cake's taste far more than the cake's preparation.

 That one recipe can make that one cake.
-Even though you may reuse some ingredients, you may need a different recipe to make a different kind of cake or even another dessert altogether.
+You may reuse ingredients, but need a different recipe to make a different cake or another dessert altogether.
 Despite this, you still pull from recipes you know (the design patterns) to help solve problems.

 If you're familiar with software, you may recognize the terms DSA, data structures, system design, and algorithms.
 Concepts from there are pretty close to what I'm getting at here!
 - *And another reason you should learn math, like I said in earlier chapters!*

+### **Things to Keep in Mind**

+Understanding design systems translates directly into skills across multiple fields and helps with templating, creating reusable components and materials, and making it easy to change things.

+You're usually better off quickly pushing designs, testing (one at a time to save sanity), and iterating than remaining stuck on one perfect design.
+This means, when in doubt, stop overthinking and design something that just works and don't touch it again unless absolutely necessary.
+Sometimes the attempt to make it better actually makes it worse and sometimes a new piece of technology isn't the correct answer.

+For technical designs, like charts and graphs, you could save time and solve most of your business questions by asking if someone needs to import data to Excel (or another similar spreadsheet software).

+No single breakthrough makes the work easier, as difficulty is often found in the *problem* instead of the *tools.*

+Lastly, despite how well something is designed, human error and accidents will occur and you'll always have to make tradeoffs.

 ### **The Weird Complexity (and Simplicity) of Design Systems**